Kehinde Adeleke

 > 0 0 0

-That all works okay but the command doesn't seem to work in zsh and that's because the variable is called pipestatus and you write it to the stdout by running echo $pipestatus.
+It works okay in bash but not in my zsh and that's because the variable is instead called pipestatus and you write it to the stdout stream by running echo $pipestatus.

-In my shell only the last exit code was being returned which was strange.
+In my shell though, only the last exit code was being returned which was unusual.

-After a bit of digging on the interent, I found a Stack Exchange Post where a similar question was asked.
-Apparently, when something else is using a pipe, it can override pipestatus, mostly in a prompt related automation.
+After a bit of digging on the interent, I found a Stack Exchange Post which explained that when another process perhaps is using a pipe, it can override pipestatus, mostly in a prompt related automation.

 0 0 0

-I am still not sure what is responsible per se but I just wanted to document this.
-I'll do a bit more digging during the weekend.
+I am still not sure what is responsible per se but I'll do a bit more digging and document it when I figure it out.